coffebar/waybar-module-pacman-updates/README.md

         "exec": "waybar-module-pacman-updates"
     }
  ```
+ - add `"custom/updates"` to one of `modules-left`, `modules-center` or `modules-right`
- - install nerd font to see icons or change icons as you like
+ - install nerd font to see icons or change icons as you like and restart waybar

+## installation options

 ### Install from cargo crates